furiosa-ai/furiosa-sdk/docs/en/source/installation/runtime.rst

 NPU Runtime Installation
 **********************************

-FuriosaAI NPU Runtime includes the NPU runtime for accelerating a deep learning model on the NPU, an interface for executing it, and various tools required for NPU application development.
+FuriosaAI NPU Runtime includes the NPU runtime for accelerating deep learning models on the NPU, inference API, and various tools required for NPU application development.
-FuriosaAI NPU Runtime can be used by installing the following two packages, while the deb package configuration is delivered through a separate channel after the accepting the End User License Agreement (under the evaluation program process).
+FuriosaAI NPU Runtime can be used by installing the following two packages, while the deb packages will be delivered through a separate channel after the accepting the End User License Agreement (under the evaluation program process).

   * ``furiosa-libnux-[x.y.z]_amd64.deb``:  FuriosaAI NPU Runtime library